 by Bruce Camber, February 2018

 Background: In December 2011 we began asking everybody and anybody, “Can we multiply the Planck Length by 2 over and over again?
 Is each result a meaningful number?”
 Prior to that time, I knew Planck’s name, a little about his 1918 Nobel prize, but not much more.
 I had just begun to explore the question, “How far within can one go dividing each successive tetrahedron and octahedron cluster in half?”
 The answer seemed to be, “To the Planck Length.”
 That begged the question, “What is the Planck Length?”

-Eventually we will analyze every element ion the equation above.
+Eventually we will analyze every element in the equation above.
 For now, these resources are being used to learn more about the Planck Length:

 - Our first expert, John Baez, The Planck Length.
 John told us that we were being idiosyncratic to multiply the Planck Length by 2 over and over again.
 We relied, “Yes, but is it wrong to do?
 Is logically flawed?
 If the Planck Length can be doubled, then what might cause it to double?
 Isn’t everything in nature and life sustained by doubling?”

 - Laurence Eaves, University of Nottingham, helped us with a YouTube video in 2012.